KohakuBlueleaf/KohakuRAG/docs/deployment.md

 If `OPENAI_API_KEY` is missing everywhere, `OpenAIChatModel` raises a `ValueError`. `OPENAI_BASE_URL` is optional; if it is not set, the client defaults to OpenAI's hosted API.

-This means you can switch between OpenAI, self-hosted vLLM/llama.cpp, or a multi-provider proxy **without changing application code**—only environment variables and the `model` string.
+This means you can switch between OpenAI, self-hosted vLLM/llama.cpp, or a multi-provider proxy **without changing application code**—only environment variables and the config settings.

 ---